 The Agricola databases covers agriculture, animal and veterinary sciences, entomology, plant sciences, forestry, aquaculture and fisheries, farming and farming systems, agricultural economics, extension and education, food and human nutrition, and earth and environmental sciences.
 It also includes coverage of the collection of the U.S. National Agricultural Library (NAL).

 Indexes and abstracts a wide range of research in biomedicine, biotechnology, zoology, and ecology, some aspects of agriculture and veterinary science.
-Formerly known as: CSA Biological Sciences; 1946 - present.
+Formerly known as: CSA Biological Sciences; a ProQuest database, 1946 - present.

 Full text access to over 190 scholarly journals in the biological, ecological, and environmental sciences.
 Subscription includes BioOne and BioOne.2.